Milford Banner

 Funded places for SF Writers of Colour in September 2024

-Thank you to all applicants.
-If you were not successful this year you are very welcome to apply in November for 2025.
-We will have a shorter than usual application window (just one month).
-You'll be able to download the application form at the beginning of October 2024.
+Thank you to all 2024 applicants.
+If you were not successful in 2024 you are very welcome to apply in November/December for 2025.
+We will have a shorter than usual application window (just one month).\

-Our bursary writers for 2024 are Naomi Eselojor and Plangdi Neple,
+Our bursary writer for 2024 was Naomi Eselojor from Nigeria.

-Naomi Eselojor NAOMI ESELOJOR is a speculative fiction writer from Nigeria.
+NAOMI ESELOJOR is a speculative fiction writer from Nigeria.
 She is the winner of the 2023 Utopian award for short fiction and the 2024 winner of the Wilson Okereke’s prize for short stories.
 Her works are in and forthcoming at African Ghost stories anthology by Flame Tree Press, 2022 Best of Utopian Science Fiction Anthology by Android press, Omenana Magazine, Lolwe, Hexagon Magazine, Improbable press, Dark Matter Magazine and elsewhere.
 Her works have been nominated for the Pushcart prize, Ako Caine prize and the Utopian awards.
-Naomi lives in Lagos, and will be attending the Milford Writer’s Workshop in 2024.
+Naomi lives in Lagos, and attended the Milford Writer’s Workshop in 2024.

 "Just do it.
 Stop hemming and hawing, stop chewing your lip/pen/fingers and apply.
 If you’re Milford qualified (which means you’ve sold at least one speculative short story or novel), then book your place.
 If you’re Milford qualified and a writer of colour, apply for the bursary.
 Do it, do it, do it.
 It’s a fairly easy process and you have no reason not to.
 It’s so worth it." - Ramya Jegatheesan